jpka/dotfiles/sublime-text-2/Packages/SublimeLinter/README.md

   SublimeLinter supports `.jshintrc` files.
 If using JSHint, SublimeLinter will recursively search the directory tree (from the file location to the file-system root directory).
 This functionality is specified in the [JSHint README](https://github.com/jshint/node-jshint/#within-your-projects-directory-tree).

-* **CSS** - This linter runs [csslint](http://csslint.net).
-This linter requires a Javascript engine (like Node.js) to be installed (see notes above for the JavaScript linters: "jshint" or "jslint").

-  By default all CSSLint settings are turned on.
-You may customize CSSLint behavior with the "csslint_options" setting.
-Please select `Preferences->Package Settings->SublimeLinter->Settings - Default` for more information on turning off or adjusting severity of tests.
-For more information about options available to CSSLint, see https://github.com/stubbornella/csslint/wiki/Rules.

-* **perl** - Due to a vulnerability (issue [#77](https://github.com/SublimeLinter/SublimeLinter/issues/77)) with the Perl linter, Perl syntax checking is no longer enabled by default.
+* **Perl** - Due to a vulnerability (issue [#77](https://github.com/SublimeLinter/SublimeLinter/issues/77)) with the Perl linter, Perl syntax checking is no longer enabled by default.
 The default linter for Perl has been replaced by Perl::Critic.
 The standard Perl syntax checker can still be invoked by switching the "perl_linter" setting to "perl".

-* **ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the "sublimelinter_executable_map" setting.
+* **Ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the "sublimelinter_executable_map" setting.
 See "Configuring" below for more info.

-* **java** - Because it uses `javac` to do linting, each time you run the linter the entire dependency graph of the current file will be checked.
-Depending on the number of classes you import, this can be **extremely** slow.
-Also note that you **must** provide the `-sourcepath`, `-classpath`, `-Xlint` and `{filename}` arguments to `javac` in your per-project settings.
-See "Per-project settings" below for more information.

 ### Per-project settings
 SublimeLinter supports per-project/per-language settings.
 This is useful if a linter requires path configuration on a per-project basis.
 To edit your project settings, select the menu item `Project->Edit Project`.
 If there is no "settings" object at the top level, add one and then add a "SublimeLinter" sub-object, like this: